VaishnaviHolla/testingpython/README.md

 # testingpython
 we are learning python
-learning to do pull request
+learning to do pull request<br>
+this was done during course python for everybody